mimachniak/sysopslife.pages/_posts/2021-05-01-M365-Lab-Setup-Office-and-Intune.md

  **Tenant** Is isolated dedicated space for our organization and our assets.
 The Tenant is the container for items of your Organization such as users, domains, subscriptions, devices, permissions, Office 365 Data.
 Tenant is fundamental for all services in Microsoft Cloud.

-**Exmaple** of data isolation
+**Example** of data isolation in Microsoft tenant

 ![](/assets/images/M365-Lab/M365-Lab-Tenant.png)

-Microsoft for make simple onboarding organization to Office365 or Azure, sometimes provsion tenant automatical without passing any information, as the name of tenant is using e-mail address and location is take form oure accounts.
+Microsoft for make simple onboarding organization to Office365 or Azure, sometimes provision tenant automatically without passing any information, as the name of tenant is using e-mail address and location is take form our accounts.
-**Example** of this scenario
+**Example** of this scenario when tenant can be create without any prompt.
  - MSDN Subscriptions.
  - Azure free trial Subscriptions.

- **LAB** Tenant and won't be used for production so in this case name nad location dosen't matter, but if we will create **PoC** or **Pilot** tenant that in feature can be converted to production we have to be more awere when data will be stored and what name is used.
+ **LAB** Tenant and won't be used for production so in this case name and location doesn’t matter, but if we will create **PoC** or **Pilot** tenant that in feature can be converted to production we have to be more aware when data will be stored and what name is used.

 >
 > **Notice:** Tenant **"Location"** have impact on services that we can use in Office 365, for example **Phone Systems**